uc-cdis/gen3-release-utils/README.md

 ## Gen3 Release SDK

-This solution aims to prevent human intervention / error-prone actions while performing Gen3 Release operations, this is done by automating recurrent tasks, such as: Tailoring Pull Requests on github to:
+This solution aims to prevent human intervention / error-prone actions while performing Gen3 Release operations, this is done by automating recurrent tasks, such as tailoring Pull Requests on github to:
 - Deploy a given version to a target environment. e.g.,
 ```